 Feed and Be Fed 100

-As a caring faith community, in 2019, St. Rose Parish is continuing the Feed and Be Fed food collection initiative to help END HUNGER in our COMMUNITY.
-In honor of the 100th Jubilee Year of St. Rose Parish we will celebrate in 2019, we have set a new goal of collecting 100,000 servings of food to help feed those struggling with hunger and in our community.
+As a caring faith community, St. Rose Parish has an ongoing food collection program called Feed and Be Fed.
+The goal is to help END HUNGER in our COMMUNITY.
+In honor of the 100th Jubilee Year of St. Rose Parish we are celebrating in 2019, we have a goal to collect 100,000 servings of donated food to help feed those struggling with food insecurity in our community.

 Right now, 80,000 people in Montgomery County are hungry and struggle to put food on their table.
 1/3 of them are children!
 Together, we can change this reality.